Music School

 Abdelrahman Elmozy – Violinist

-Abdelrahman Elmozy is a passionate violinist and a third-year Computer Engineering student at the German University in Cairo.
+Abdelrahman Elmozy is a passionate violinist and a third-year computer engineering student at the German University in Cairo.
 He began his musical journey in 2020 at Crescendo Music Academy in Tanta, studying under his uncle, Weam Almozy.
 After one year of dedication and growth, he stepped into teaching as an instructor at the same academy, eager to share his love for music with others.
 Inspired deeply by the legendary Ziad Rahbani, he embraces all genres of music, with a special passion for oriental styles.
 Though he finds joy in the cello, oud and guitar, it is the violin that speaks his heart most deeply.
 Through performing and teaching, he seeks to create meaningful connections and inspire new musicians on their own journeys.
 For him, music is more than a craft; it is a source of joy, expression and healing that he is excited to pass on to others.

 GUC Chat Bot